ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 can commit the work you are doing, but if it is not in a state ready to be committed, what would you do?

 `git stash` is the answer.
-It lets you put your current, not committed work aside in a special state, reverting the working directory to the way it was in the last commit.
+It lets you put your current, uncommitted work aside in a special state, reverting the working directory to the way it was in the last commit.
 Then, you can easily switch branches, pull new ones or do whatever you want.
-Once you are ready to go back to work, you can recover the stashed work as continue as if nothing had happen.
+Once you are ready to go back to work, you can recover the stashed work as continue as if nothing had happened.

 The following are the `git stash` commands needed to make this happen: